Side hustle financial planning: build sustainable income

 Step 4: How do quarterly estimated taxes work and when are they due?

 Quarterly estimated taxes are prepayments of income and self-employment tax that self-employed earners send directly to the IRS throughout the year, since no employer withholds on their behalf.
-They are calculated using IRS Form 1040-ES and submitted four times annually.
+They are calculated using IRS Form 1040-ES and due four times annually, on April 15, June 15, September 15, and January 15.
 Here’s where most side hustlers fail: the quarterly tax payment deadline.
 If you’ve been balancing a full-time job and a side hustle, this is the step that separates people who make it work from people who give up in frustration.

 According to the IRS, estimated tax payments are due four times per year: April 15, June 15, September 15, and January 15 [2].
 These deadlines shift to the nearest business day when they fall on weekends or holidays.
 Miss them and you’ll owe penalties and interest on top of the tax itself.